 A study from the Journal of Pineal Research concluded that blue blockers represent an elegant means to prevent light-induced melatonin suppression.
 This creates a potential alternative over dark, blinding glasses… and they can be used at home too!

-Another study out of the Journal of Adolescent Health concluded that blue blocker glasses may be useful in adolescents in counteracting the alerting effects induced by light exposure through LED screens.
+Another study out of the Journal of Adolescent Health concluded that blue blocker glasses may be important for adolescents in counteracting the alerting effects induced by light exposure through LED screens, phones.

 Clear as Light

 Important to make clear… I am not promoting poor sleep habits.
 Good sleep hygiene is important.
 It is advised to power off electronics prior to bed, just as it is to have regular sleep and wake times.
 However, there are realities in our stress-filled world that are not always the most conducive for sleep.